|> What is the Work Study Program and who can participate? |

-Career Services is available to assist students in identifying on-campus and off-campus opportunities.
+The Career Center is available to assist students in identifying on-campus and off-campus opportunities.
 However, the final choice to hire students is up to the employer or supervisor.
 As in the real world of work, students will compete for positions and must prove to the employer/supervisor that they are the best candidate for the job.
 (Information on resume writing and interviewing skills is available online or can be made available for students who feel they need extra assistance.
-Students can visit the Career Center, Art 122-C and pick up this information).
+Students can visit the Career Center, HSS Building, room 205, and pick up this information).

 All students are awarded college work study (FWS) when their award letter is first issued; but they are also eligible for (SWS) state work study.
 In order to receive state work study (SWS), however, a student must first be hired into a state work study position that they have been approved through the Career Center Office.
 Once that placement is confirmed, SWS positions are subject to the availability of funds.

 > How many hours can students work on the Work Study program?